a5021/BluePill_Project_Generator/README.md

 It will fetch all necessary files from STMicro CMSIS repo, generate main.h/main.c sources and build them with GNU ARM toolchain.
 Linux and Windows (cygwin required) are supported.

-To upload compiled firmware to the "BluePill" microcontroller simply type:
+To upload firmware to the "BluePill" microcontroller simply type:

   `make program`

-(st-link programmer and st-link utility are required)
+*Note: st-link programmer and st-link utility are required*